Skip to main content

 Are your notifications inclusive?

-You need to bear in mind that people with varying disabilities will enter your website, such as Deaf and blind users.
+You need to remember that people with varying disabilities, such as deaf and blind users, will enter your website.

 Therefore, notifications of replies to conversations or updates need to be both seen and heard to give context to all users.